openbigdatagroup/plda/README.md

   Here we provide an simple example using the PLDA and New York Times news articles to train a topic model.

   * Download data
      We use [Bag of Words Data Set](https://archive.ics.uci.edu/ml/datasets/Bag+of+Words) created by David Newman, UCI.
-This data set contains five text collections in the form of bags-of-words.
+This dataset contains five text collections in the form of bags-of-words.
 We use the New York Times news articles collection which includes 300000 documents, 102660 words in the vocabulary.
 The total number of words in this collection is approximately 100,000,000.
 The stopwords have been removed.
     ```
     cd plda/testdata
     ./get_NYTimes.sh